Pietenpol Air Camper

 discover the builder is not working on a ''Piet'' at all.

-Join the Broadhead Pietenpol Association organization.
+Join the Buckeye Pietenpol Association organization.
 Why?
 (Read On)!!

-The Broadhead Pietenpol Association Newsletter is a quarterly clearing house for Pietenpol news,
+The Buckeye Pietenpol Association Newsletter is a quarterly clearing house for Pietenpol news,

 building tips, Pietenpol-related events, etc.

-The Broadhead Pietenpol Association exists to promote Pietenpol airplanes, and
+The Buckeye Pietenpol Association exists to promote Pietenpol airplanes, and

 acknowledge Bernard H. Pietenpol's contribution to the world of amateur-built aircraft.
 The